alanbjordan/Social-Media-Comment-Cards/README.md

 ### `npm i`

-This will download the node modules needed to run the app.
+Downloads the node modules needed to run the app.

 ## Important Libraries